Lapin0t/phd-manuscript/main/05_soundness.typ

   Then, for any $a cl ogs.mcarg$ and $b cl ogs.stratA th Omega ogs.join ogs.stratP th Omega$, we prove that $R th a th b -> (ogs.mcompeq th a) iteq(cnorm(=) de(+^rel.r) cnorm(R)) (ogs.compeq th b)$.

-  Succintly, the above proposition is proven by inspecting the head of the configuration part of the active state $a$.
+  Succinctly, the above proposition is proven by inspecting the head of the configuration part of the active state $a$.
 In case it plays
   #itree.retF, the conclusion is direct, while for #itree.tauF the
   conclusion is by coinduction.

-  Then, by @lem-iter-mon we have $R th a th b -> (ogs.mcomp th a) itree.eq (ogs.comp th b)$, and we obtain the result by instanciating the relation witness $R th a th b$ by $(base.refl, base.refl)$.
+  Then, by @lem-iter-mon we have $R th a th b -> (ogs.mcomp th a) itree.eq (ogs.comp th b)$, and we obtain the result by instantiating the relation witness $R th a th b$ by $(base.refl, base.refl)$.

 #guil[Ça pourrait aider de rappeler que $ogs.mcomp$ et $ogs.comp$